 eCommerce Marketing is when an online business drives traffic to its site via electronic advertisements and other marketing ideas and strategies.

 There are many ways that eCommerce Marketing can attract new customers and advertise to existing ones.
-Platforms social media like Twitter and Instagram, paid advertisements on social media and search engines, email campaigns, SMS marketing, and SEO blog posts to create an eCommerce Marketing strategy.
+You can use social media platforms like Twitter and Instagram, paid advertisements on social media and search engines, email campaigns, SMS marketing, and SEO blog posts to bulk out an eCommerce Marketing strategy.

 What Types of eCommerce Marketing are There?